MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#interpretability">:open_file_folder: [<b><i>Full List of Interpretability</i></b>]</a>.

+- Because we have LLMs, we Can and Should Pursue Agentic Interpretability. [[paper]](https://arxiv.org/abs/2506.12152)
+  - Been Kim, John Hewitt, Neel Nanda, Noah Fiedel, Oyvind Tafjord.
+  - Key Word: Agentic Interpretability.
+  - <details><summary>Digest</summary> This paper proposes agentic interpretability—a conversational approach where LLMs actively help users understand them by modeling the user’s knowledge and teaching accordingly.
+Unlike traditional interpretability methods, it emphasizes cooperation and interactivity over completeness.
+While not ideal for high-stakes scenarios, it offers a way for humans to grasp superhuman model concepts.
+The key challenge lies in evaluating such human-in-the-loop systems, for which the authors discuss possible solutions.

 - Interpretability Illusions with Sparse Autoencoders: Evaluating Robustness of Concept Representations. [[paper]](https://arxiv.org/abs/2505.16004)
   - Aaron J. Li, Suraj Srinivas, Usha Bhalla, Himabindu Lakkaraju.
   - Key Word: Sparse Autoencoders; Adversarial Attack.